htw-inka/quartz-composition-player/Source/QuartzCompositionPlayer/README.txt

 General application settings:

--window-size=X,Y
+-window-size=W,H
-    When set followed by two numbers separated by ',' the application will start with the give size.
+    Substitude W and H with one integer each and application will start with the give size.
-    (Default: 300,100)
-    When set followed by the signal word 'LED-Grid' (without quotes) the application will automatically size to the LED grid size.
+    Using -window-size=LED-Grid will start the application with the size of the LED grid.
-    When set followed by the signal word 'LED-Complete' (without quotes) the application will automatically size to the LED grid plus spot lights.
+    Using _window-size=LED-Complete will start the application with the size of the LED grid plus spot lights.
+    (default: -window-size=300,100)

 -window-origin=X,Y
-    When set followed by two numbers separated by ',' the application will start at the given position.
+    Substitude X and Y with one integer each amd the application will start at the given position.
-    (Default: 0,0)
-    When set followed by the signal word 'LED-Grid' (without quotes) the application will automatically move to the LED grid position.
+    Using -window-origin=LED-Grid will start the application at the LED grid position.
-    When set followed by the signal word 'LED-Complete' (without quotes) the application will automatically move to the LED grid plus spot lights position.
+    Using -window-origin=LED-Complete will start the application at the LED grid plus spot lights position.

 Loading a custom Quartz composition:

 -composition=<path>
-    When set followed by a path the given composition will be loaded.
+    Loads the given Quartz composition.
+    Substitude <path> either with a path or an URL to the Quartz composition.

 -arguments={key:value,key:value,...}
-    When set a collection of key:value pairs separated by ',' surrounded by '{ }' containing the arguments that should be passed to the custom quartz composition is expected.
+    If set a collection of key:value pairs separated by ',' surrounded by '{ }' containing the arguments that should be passed to the custom Quartz composition is expected.

 Showing media file(s):